navid59/ntp-payment-api-doc/docs/start/start-strc.md

         -   **expYear** : Card expire year
         -   **secretCode** : Card CCV2 number
         -   **token** : The Payment token
-      - **data** : The general information of the device used for make online payment
+      - **data** : General information on the device used to make the payment
         -   **BROWSER_USER_AGENT** :
         -   **OS** :
         -   **OS_VERSION** :